 William Hunter's Library

-William Hunter’s Library: A Transcription of the Early Catalogues is a one-year Wellcome Trust funded project running from November 2016 to November 2017.
+William Hunter’s Library: A Transcription of the Early Catalogues is a one-year Wellcome Trust funded project that ran from November 2016 to December 2017.

-It aims to discover the contents of Hunter’s printed book collection at the time of his death in 1783.
+It aimed to discover the contents of Hunter’s printed book collection at the time of his death in 1783.

 William Hunter (1718-1783) was a leading physician, anatomist, obstetrician, collector, and teacher.
 Born in at Long Calderwood, East Kilbride, Lanarkshire, Hunter matriculated at the University of Glasgow in 1731.
 He left the University without taking a degree and entered into an apprenticeship with the physician William Cullen in 1736.
 He studied medicine in Edinburgh, London, and Paris before establishing his medical practice in London.
 His particular expertise in obstetrics gained him a position as Royal Physician Extraordinary to Queen Charlotte in 1761 following the successful delivery of one of her children.